Page updated 1st April 2018

 The new short cut to St David's Station proved to be popular with more than a thousand pedestrians passing along Station Road on some days.
 However, the collected tolls averaged just £20 per year with the cost of upkeep falling on Buller.

 In 1866, the old wooden bridge over the river was badly damaged by floods and by 1870 in poor condition – it was rebuilt by Horseley Company Ltd, in 1871, at a cost of £1,200 in cast iron and stone.
-Station Road as it is now known was adopted by the City Council in 1901, and the collection of tolls was stopped.
+Station Road as it is now known was adopted by the City Council in 1901, and the collection of tolls ceased.
+The letter, left, was to W R Mallett, the Exwick mill owner who was enquiring if Horseley, who built the bridge, could strengthen it to take his steam lorries.

 The replacement bridge was designed and built by Devon County Council Bridge Works Division at a cost of £100,000.
 A temporary bailey bridge for pedestrians was installed at a cost of £5,000 until the new bridge was completed.
 The steel deck of the new bridge was fabricated by Horseley Bridge and Thomas Piggott Ltd and erected by Carter Horseley Engineers Ltd. It was designed to have a low road surface level allowing a flat approach from either side; it is also hinged to allow one end to be raised to line up with a new road bridge, if it is ever built, over the railway replacing the level crossing.